-On December 5, 2017, our wholly owned subsidiary, DLP Par, issued 47,996 Co-Investment Shares under a share based compensation plan.
-In connection with our initial public offering, holders of Co-Investment Shares exchanged these shares for 939,708 Class A common shares. -The share-based compensation expense associated with these awards was measured using a fair value based on the purchase price of shares issued in an investment round completed on December 8, 2017.
-Multiple third-party investors participated in the investment round on arm's-length terms, which resulted in 2,676,492 ordinary nonvoting shares being issued for US\$24.2 million, at a price per share of US\$9.06.
+On December 5, 2017, our wholly-owned subsidiary, DLP Par, issued 47,996 Co-Investment Shares under a share based compensation plan.
+In connection with our initial public offering, holders of Co-Investment Shares exchanged these shares for 939,708 Class A common shares.
+The share-based compensation expense associated with these awards was measured using a fair value based on the purchase price of shares issued in an investment round completed on December 8, 2017.
+Multiple third-party investors participated in the investment round on arm's length terms, which resulted in 2,676,492 ordinary non-voting shares being issued for US\$24.2 million, at a price per share of US\$9.06.
 Such investors' valuation of Stone was based on discussions with management and their own due diligence and internal analysis.

-Management believes the difference between the fair value of the December 2017 award of Co-Investment Shares and the price per share of our initial public offering was the result of (i) the high level of growth achieved by Stone, as demonstrated by its principal operational and financial metrics, and (ii) a customary liquidity discount for privately issued securities without an established trading market.
+Management believes the difference between the fair value of the December 2017 award of Co-Investment Shares and the price per share of the initial public offering is the result of (i) the high level of growth achieved by Stone, as demonstrated by its principal operational and financial metrics, and (ii) a customary liquidity discount for privately issued securities without an established trading market.

-Management believes that the Co-Investment Shares issued in December 2017 and the ordinary nonvoting shares issued in the December 2017 private placement were substantially identical in terms.
+Management believes that the Co-Investment Shares issued in December 2017 and the ordinary non-voting shares issued in the December 2017 private placement were substantially identical in terms.
 Neither instrument entitled its holder to vote in an ordinary meeting of shareholders of the Company.
-Due to StoneCo Ltd. being a holding company without any material operations, assets or liabilities of its own, and the exchange ratio to be applied to the Co-Investment Shares, the economic interest in the consolidated corporate group that each Co-Investment Share represented is the same as the economic interest of the consolidated corporate group represented by the number of Class A common shares that were issued upon exchange.
-Furthermore, each ordinary nonvoting share was reclassified into Class A common shares on a one-for-one basis in connection with our initial public offering.
-Accordingly, the economic interest in the consolidated corporate group that each Co-Investment of the consolidated corporate group that each co-Investment Share represented is the same as the economic interest of the consolidated corporate group that each Co-Investment Share represented is the same as the economic interest of the consolidated corporate group that each Co-Investment Share represented is the same as the economic interest of the consolidated corporate group represented by the number of ordinary nonvoting shares that were reclassified into Class A common shares in connection with our initial public offering.
+Due to StoneCo Ltd. being a holding company without any material operations, assets or liabilities of its own, and the exchange ratio to be applied to the Co-Investment Shares, the economic interest in the consolidated corporate group that each Co-Investment Share represented is the same as the economic interest of the consolidated corporate group represented by the number of Class A common shares that will be issued upon exchange.
+Furthermore, each ordinary non-voting share was reclassified into Class A common shares on a one-for-one basis in connection with our initial public offering.
+Accordingly, the economic interest in the consolidated corporate group that each Co-Investment Share represented is the same as the economic interest of the consolidated corporate group represented group that each Co-Investment Share represented is the same as the economic interest of the consolidated corporate group represented group that each Co-Investment Share represented is the same as the economic interest of the consolidated corporate group represented group that each Co-Investment Share represented is the same as the economic interest of the consolidated corporate group represented by the number of ordinary non-voting shares that was reclassified into Class A common shares in connection with the initial public offering.

-In addition, Management believes that the Co-Investment Shares and the Class A common shares that they were exchanged into are substantially identical in terms and, as a consequence, their estimated fair value was the same at the date at which the exchange occurs.
+In addition, Management believes that the Co-Investment Shares and the Class A common shares that they were exchanged into are substantially identical in terms and, as a consequence, their estimated fair value should be the same at the date at which the exchange occurs.
 As stated above, the economic interest in the consolidated corporate group that each Co-Investment Share represented is the same as the economic interest of the consolidated corporate group represented by the number of Class A common shares that were issued upon exchange.
-In addition, the ten-year lock-up period that was applicable to the Co-Investment applies equally to the Class A common shares issued upon exchange that are held by holders of the previous Co-Investment Shares after the initial public offering.
+In addition, the 10-year lock-up period that was applicable to the Co-Investment Shares applies equally to the Class A common shares issued upon exchange that are held by holders of the previous Co-Investment Shares after the initial public offering.
 Therefore, the Company did not recognize incremental share-based compensation expense in connection with the exchange.